Read Now, The Himalayan Tsunami - a gritting new novel by Vidyut Rautela

-3 days in Luang Prabang is an ideal time to experience the ancient city as well as its surroundings.
-Keep 2 days for sightseeing in Luang Parbang, and one day for a day trip from Luang Pabang.
+I will suggest 3 days in Luang Prabang is an ideal time to experience the ancient city as well as its surroundings.
+To break it down – keep 2 days for sightseeing in Luang Parbang, and one day for a day trip from Luang Pabang.
 Here’s a complete three days Luang Prabang itinerary:

 Day 1: Luang Prabang Itinerary